Originally published on 25th September 2017

-The True Cost of Workplace Injuries and How to Reduce Them
+The True Cost of Workplace Injuries — and How to Prevent Them

-The large majority of us will think of cheesy solicitor advertisements when someone says ‘workplace injuries’.
-Nonetheless, the Health and Safety Executive (HSE) found that over 621,000 people sustained a non-fatal injury at work in 2015/16, and 144 workers were killed.
+The large majority of us think of cheesy solicitor advertisements when someone refers to “workplace injuries”.
+Nonetheless, the Health and Safety Executive (HSE) found that 555,000 people sustained a non-fatal injury at work in 2017/18, and 144 workers died.

-Beyond the personal anguish that comes with suffering an injury or losing a loved one, workplace injuries cost the economy billions every year.
-The HSE revealed that injuries and illness in the workplace cost the UK economy a combined £14.1 billion in 2014/15.
-This huge cost is spread amongst employees, employers and society at large.
+Workplace injuries cause much personal anguish — whether you have lost a loved one or suffered an injury yourself.
+But statistics show the cost of workplace injuries to the economy is sobering.
+The HSE revealed that injuries and illnesses in the workplace cost the UK economy a combined £15 billion in 2016/17.
+This considerable cost spreads amongst employees, employers and society at large.

 On average, a non-fatal injury costs the economy £7,400 per case, and a fatal injury costs an eye-watering £1.6 million.
-These costs consider the non-human financial costs, such as recruitment costs and loss of income, as well as human financial costs associated with reduced quality of life or loss of life.
-The cost to society includes lost labour hours resulting in the reduction in national productivity.
+These figures take into consideration the non-human financial impact — such as recruitment costs and loss of income — and the human economic costs associated with reduced quality or loss of life.
+Lost labour hours also result in a reduction in national productivity.

-In this article, we’ll be carrying out a thorough analysis of the cost of workplace injuries to your organisation, and exploring how such incidents can be avoided through awareness, controls, qualified personnel and equipment.
+In this article, we’ll be carrying out a thorough analysis of the potential cost of workplace injuries to your organisation.
+We’ll also explore strategies for workplace injury prevention, such as raising awareness, implementing controls, employing qualified personnel and using appropriate equipment.

 For employers, the cost of injuries and deaths at work is monumental.
-This is due to the extensive legal fees, recruitment costs, loss of production and sick days that accompany most workplace injuries.
+These costs include extensive legal fees, recruitment costs, loss of production and sick days that accompany most workplace injuries.
+If an employee feels a work accident and their resulting injury was due to their employer’s negligence, they may seek personal injury compensation.
+Such a claim could cost a business thousands or even millions of pounds.

-The HSE found that UK employers paid out £2.8 billion in 2014/15 due to workplace injuries or deaths.
-These incidents resulted in a staggering 4.5 million days being taken off work.
-For each of these days, productivity was reduced and in many cases revenue directly impacted.
+The HSE found that UK employers paid out £5.2 billion in 2016/17 due to workplace injuries or deaths.
+These incidents resulted in a staggering 3.9 million days taken off work.
+For each of these days, productivity reduced and in many cases, revenue directly impacted.

-On average, 16 days are taken off work per injury or illness.
-Based on a 5-day working week, this is over 3 weeks’ productivity lost due to an occurrence which probably could have been avoided, as we’ll discuss later in this article.
+On average, 16.5 days are taken off from work per injury or illness.
+Based on a 5-day working week, this equates to more than three weeks’ productivity lost due to an incident.
+This loss in productivity could probably be avoided — as we’ll discuss later in this article.

 In some cases, the cost to employers is financial alone.
-However, depending who is at fault and the size of a company, reputational damage can also be caused.
-This can have a significantly larger and longer term impact on the organisation.
+However, depending on who is at fault and the size of a company, the reputational damage can also be significant and long-term.

 The Cost to Employees

-Whilst employers often bear the greatest financial impact, workplace injuries clearly take their toll on the employees who are affected too.
+While employers often bear a greater short-term financial impact, workplace injuries clearly take their toll on the employees who are affected too.

-Firstly, there’s the physical suffering that goes with any injury, as well as the psychological pain to the victim and their family.
-Then there’s the financial cost to the individual, both human and non-human.
+Firstly, there’s the physical suffering that goes with any injury.
+The psychological pain to the victim and their family can also have a severe impact.
+Then there are the financial costs.

 What are the Most Common Causes of Injury at Work?

-By understanding which injuries are the most common, companies can begin to determine the risks and takes steps to reduce them.
+By understanding which injuries are the most common, companies can determine the risks and take steps to reduce them.

-The HSE reported that over a quarter of all fatal injuries, which are the most financially damaging, were as a result of employees falling from height.
-The second greatest cause of fatal injuries was being hit by a moving vehicle, something which can impact almost every sector.
+The HSE reported that in 2016/17, almost half (40%) of all fatal injuries — which are the most financially damaging — were a result of employees falling from heights.
+The second greatest cause of fatal injuries was an impact from a moving vehicle (30%), something that can impact almost every sector.

 Surprisingly, almost every industry experiences a high number of non-fatal injuries, although certain higher-risk industries have a greater percentage of employees affected.
-The agriculture, forestry and fishing sector, for example, reported 4,390 injuries for every 100,000 employees in 2015/16.
-Meanwhile, the construction and transport sector reported an average of 2,775 injuries per 100,000 employees.
+The agriculture, forestry and fishing sector, for example, reported 4,740 injuries for every 100,000 employees in 2017/18.
+The construction sector reported an average of 3,570 injuries per 100,000 employees.

-To help reduce the £14.1 billion cost of workplace injuries, and the huge non-financial cost to those affected, employers must constantly be aware of the dangers their staff encounter.
-This can be ascertained through risk profiling.
+To help reduce the £15 billion cost of workplace injuries, and the huge personal cost to those affected, employers must constantly be aware of the dangers their staff encounter.
+They can do this by risk profiling.

-When carrying out risk profiling, employers must make several considerations:
+When carrying out risk profiling, employers must consider:

 - The nature and level of the threats faced by an organisation